martintrojer/martintrojer.github.com/content/post/2013-09-29-testing-an-api-with-simulant.md

 ## Conclusion and some perf considerations

-This is pretty cool right?
+This is pretty cool, right?
 So is simulant the silver bullet for all system testing?
-Well no, it is certainly capable of replacing many system test frameworks, but for extreme use-cases some of the inherent limitations of datomic will become a problem.
-One of these limitations are write throughput.
-Datomic only have one write path (one transactor) and if you are thinking about replacing a hardcore stress testing environment using something like [Gatling](http://gatling-tool.org/) you might be out of luck.
+Well no, it is certainly capable of replacing many system test frameworks, but for extreme use cases some of the inherent limitations of datomic will become a problem.
+One of these limitations is write throughput.
+Datomic only has one write path (one transactor) and if you are thinking about replacing a hardcore stress testing environment using something like [Gatling](http://gatling-tool.org/) you might be out of luck.

-However, it is not necessarily is huge problem, I see tools like simulant and gatling complementing each other, they solve different problems.
-Simulant is more about simulating real usage, run in 'moderate' pace collecting all kinds of system information, and later analyzing it.
+However, it is not necessarily a huge problem.
+I see tools like simulant and gatling complementing each other, as they solve different problems.
+Simulant is more about simulating real usage, running at a 'moderate' pace collecting all kinds of system information, and later analyzing it.

-Having said this, Datomic certainly have a bunch of options to improve its write throughput by using different database backends (like in-memory, dynamodb) -- some more expensive than others.
-One quite clever way is to run the simulation with against a in-memory database and then (as a batch job) dump all the data into another db-backed datomic instance.
+Having said this, Datomic certainly has a bunch of options to improve its write throughput by using different database backends (like in-memory, DynamoDB) -- some more expensive than others.
+One quite clever way is to run the simulation against an in-memory database and then (as a batch job) dump all the data into another DB-backed datomic instance.